Who Pays Sales Tax When Selling a Business? What Actually Determines It

 How should I structure the sale to minimize tax liability?
 Sometimes, structuring a sale as a stock purchase instead of an asset sale can result in different tax consequences.

-Tax Considerations Before Selling a Business
+Other Tax Considerations Before Selling a Business

 The sale structure, the type of business entity involved, and the terms outlined in the purchase agreement all play a role in determining tax obligations when you sell your business.
 These choices can trigger significant tax implications, including how the IRS treats your profits—whether as ordinary income or long-term capital gains.